Whether you’re launching a startup or you’ve already set up a company, finding an office for rent in Bangkok can be challenging.

 Sukhumvit is a mix of business and tourist districts.
 There are office buildings, shopping malls, and tourist attractions in the area.

-This is why Sukhumvit is one of the most crowded areas in Bangkok—day and night.
+This is why Sukhumvit is one of the most crowded areas in Bangkok—day and night with lots of condo for rent.

 Siam, Chidlom, Ploenchit, Ekkamai, Phakhanong, Onnut, and other areas along the BTS Sukhumvit line are also a part of Sukhumvit.
 But we tend to call them by their district names instead.